deps.edn and monorepos VI (Polylith)

 As noted above, Polylith has had a new alpha release which includes the work I talked about

-as a Clojure CLI "tool" and to run per-project test suite
+in the last post to install poly as a Clojure CLI "tool" and to run per-project test suite

 fixtures, as well as now being able to test individual bricks.
 Right now, we're running against